 The Corporation is provided with regular and timely information on the overall financial performance of the College together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel-related matters such as health and safety and environmental issues.
-The Corporation met eight times during the 2021/22 financial year.
+The Corporation met eight times during the 2022/23 financial year.

 The Corporation conducts its business through a number of committees.
 Each committee has terms of reference, which have been approved by the Corporation.
-These committees are Audit, Search and Remuneration.
+These committees are Audit, Search, Remuneration and Learning & Quality.
 The Audit Committee meets four times per year, the Search Committee is convened as necessary but meets at least once per year, the Remuneration Committee meets at least once a year.
+During 2022/23 the Corporation established a Learning & Quality Committee who met once.
+Their meeting frequency from 2023/24 is three times per year.